pvrana/cz-core/input/pagecontent/index.md

 This guide is divided into several pages which are listed at the top of each page in the menu bar.

 - [Home](index.html): This page provides the introduction and scope for this guide.
-- [Guidance](guidance.html):  These pages list the guidance for this guide.
+- [Guidance]:
   - [General Guidance](general-guidance.html): This page provides guidance on using the profiles defined in this guide.
   - [Identifiers](identifiers.html): This page provides guidance on using identifiers.
+- [Artifacts]:
-- [Artifacts](fhirartefacts.html): These pages provide detailed descriptions and formal definitions for all the Czech Core artefacts defined in this guide.
+  - [Artifacts Summary](artifacts.html): These page lists detailed descriptions and formal definitions for all the Czech Core artifacts defined in this guide.
-  - [Artifacts Summary](artifacts.html): This page lists the FHIR artefacts defined in this guide.
-  - [Profiles and Extensions](profiles-and-extensions.html): This page describes the profiles and extensions that are defined in this guide to represent Australian local concepts using FHIR.
+  - [Profiles and Extensions](profiles-and-extensions.html): This page describes the profiles and extensions that are defined in this guide to represent Czech local concepts using FHIR.
 Each profile page includes a narrative description, guidance, and formal definition.
 Although the guidance typically focuses on the profiled elements and seeks to provide a ‘how-to’ guide when representing concepts, it may also may focus on un-profiled elements to aid with implementation.
-  - [Terminology](terminology.html): This page lists the value sets and code systems localised in this guide.
-- [About](support.html): These pages provide supporting material for implementation of Czech Core.
+- [About]:
   - [Downloads](downloads.html): This page provides links to downloadable artefacts.

 ### Dependencies